pacelliv/ordering-app/README.md

 -   Rendering the menu to the DOM
 -   Give the user the ability to order items
 -   Rendering the ordered items
--   Calculating the price of the order
+-   Calculating the subtotal and total of the order
 -   Creating a modal requesting payment data

 ## Elaboration